maziac/DeZog/documentation/Usage.md

 - 'z80asm' for the Savannah-z80asm
 - 'z88dk' for z88dk-z80asm

-You basically define which listfile is used (or several listfiles) and depending on the assembler you may need to add certain parameters.
+You basically define which listfile is used (or several list files) and depending on the assembler you may need to add certain parameters.

 #### z80asm vs. z80asm